oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Example:

     Cisco Bug ID
+    GitHub Issue

 Text (`text`) of value type `string` with 1 or more characters is unique label or tracking ID for the vulnerability (if such information exists).

 Example:

     CSCso66472
+    oasis-tcs/csaf#210

+> General examples may include an identifier from a vulnerability tracking system that is available to customers, such as:
+>
+> * a Cisco bug ID,
+> * a GitHub Issue number,
+> * an ID from a Bugzilla system, or
+> * an ID from a public vulnerability database such as the X-Force Database.
+>
+> The ID may be a vendor-specific value but is not to be used to publish the CVE tracking numbers (MITRE standard Common Vulnerabilities and Exposures), as these are specified inside the dedicated CVE element.

 ##### 3.2.3.1.6 Vulnerabilities Property - Vulnerability - Involvements